Can't Read Roman Numerals? We Can Teach You

 Roman numerals are so ubiquitous in our world that we often don't notice them.
 Which is not a bad thing if we can't read them.
 George Hodan/Public Domain Pictures(CC0 1.0)

-Ever seen a XVI or XCV label on something and been truly and totally confused?
+Ever seen a XVI or XCV label on something and been totally confused?
 You're probably not alone, as the Roman numeral system is taught and used less and less these days.

 Advertisement